i-RIC/solver_dev_manual/source/06/03/cg_iric_read_real.rst

 cg_iric_read_real
 ===================

--  Reads the value of a double-precision real-type variable from the
+Reads the value of a double-precision real-type variable from the CGNS file.

 Format (FORTRAN)
 ------------------